alpha22jp/atomic-chrome/README.md

 ## Requirements

 * Emacs: 24.3 or later
-* OS: Tested on Window and Linux
+* OS: Tested on Windows and Linux

 ## Installation